TommiContursi/MTB-TrailMap-JOSM-Style/README.md

 ---

-## Changelog
+## Change Log

 ### 2024-07-30

-#### Added
-- **Path Opacity**:
-  - Toggle option `path_opacity` to enable or disable path opacity based on trail visibility.
-- **Updated Colors**:
+**Added:**

+- **Icon Support:** Added an icon to the meta section for better visualization in JOSM.
+- **Toggle Options:** Introduced multiple new toggle settings for various trail attributes including surface display, MTB scale display, surface display path, MTB uphill display, MTB scale text display, and surface display text.
+These toggles allow users to customize the display of different elements based on their preferences.
+- **Width and Visibility Adjustments:** Implemented width and visibility settings for trails based on `width` and `trail_visibility` tags.
+These adjustments help in visualizing the trail conditions more accurately.
+- **Surface Information:** Added detailed color coding for various surface types, such as paved, gravel, dirt, and more.
+This includes both on-path and separate path displays.
+- **Text Labels:** Enhanced text display for surface types and MTB scales, providing clear on-map information about trail attributes.
+- **Obstacle Visualization:** Introduced styles for different types of obstacles like vegetation and mud to help identify challenging sections.
+- **Uphill Difficulty:** Added color-coded and dashed patterns for `mtb:scale:uphill` tag to indicate uphill difficulty levels.
+- **Compatibility Enhancements:** Ensured seamless integration with JOSM's default styles, like JOSM Standard and Potlatch 2.

+**Changed:**

+- **Path Styling:** Updated the styling of paths and tracks with more accurate and visually appealing representations, including changes in dashes, casing colors, and widths.
+- **Meta Information:** Updated the meta information to provide a more comprehensive description and versioning.
-  - Adjusted colors for various path attributes to improve visibility and differentiation.
+- **Node Styling:** Adjusted node styles for different zoom levels to improve visibility and map readability.
-- **Separate Path Surface Display**:
-  - Added option to display surface information on a separate path layer.

-#### Changed
-- **Text Offsets**:
-  - Updated text offsets for `mtb:scale` and `mtb:scale:uphill` to avoid overlapping with surface information text.
-- **Simplified Code**:
-  - Consolidated and simplified various sections of the code for better readability and maintainability.
-- **Surface Display**:
-  - Improved logic for surface display on paths with clearer color differentiation.

-#### Fixed
-- **Text Overlapping Issues**:
+- **Access Restrictions:** Refined the visual indicators for paths with restricted access based on `access` and `bicycle` tags, making it easier to recognize paths with access limitations.

+**Fixed:**

-  - Corrected text offset issues to ensure clear and non-overlapping text displays for different path attributes.
+- **Text Overlapping Issues:** Corrected text offset issues to ensure clear and non-overlapping text displays for different path attributes.
-- **String Comparison Issues**:
-  - Addressed issues with string comparisons in the MapCSS `eval` function to ensure proper rendering based on tag values.
+- **String Comparison Issues:** Addressed issues with string comparisons in the MapCSS `eval` function to ensure proper rendering based on tag values.
+- **Opacity Settings:** Improved opacity settings for paths to reflect trail visibility more accurately, enhancing the overall map readability.

 ### 2024-07-29

-#### Added
-- **MTB Difficulty Scale Display**:
+**Initial Release:**

+- **Basic Path Styles:** Implemented basic styles for paths, tracks, cycleways, and footways.
+- **Surface Information:** Introduced surface information display for tracks and paths with toggle options.
-  - Color-coded MTB difficulty scale based on `mtb:scale` tag.
+- **MTB Scale Display:** Added MTB difficulty scale display with color-coded indicators based on the `mtb:scale` tag.
-  - Text display next to paths indicating MTB difficulty scale with color coding.
-  - Toggle option `mtb_scale_text_display` to enable or disable MTB difficulty scale text display.
-- **MTB Uphill Difficulty Scale Display**:
-  - Color-coded MTB uphill difficulty scale based on `mtb:scale:uphill` tag.
-  - Text display next to paths indicating MTB uphill difficulty scale with color coding.
-  - Toggle option `mtb_uphill_display` to enable or disable MTB uphill difficulty scale display.
-- **Surface Information Display**:
-  - Color-coded surface information display based on `surface` tag.
-  - Text display next to paths indicating surface type with color coding.
-  - Toggle option `surface_display` to enable or disable surface information display.
-  - Added new surface types with appropriate colors: wood, concrete, cobblestone, pebblestone, compacted, fine_gravel, grass_paver, paving_stones, metal, bricks, earth, clay, mud, ground, rock.

-#### Changed
-- **Code Organization**:
-  - Improved readability and organization by consolidating repeated logic and structuring code more efficiently.
-- **Path and Track Styles**:
-  - Updated the text offset for `mtb:scale` and `mtb:scale:uphill` to avoid overlapping with surface information text.
+- **Text Labels:** Included text labels for MTB scales and surface information to enhance map readability.
-  - Ensured that the styles work seamlessly with JOSM default styles like [JOSM Standard](https://josm.openstreetmap.de/browser/trunk/resources/styles/standard/elemstyles.mapcss) and [Potlatch 2](https://josm.openstreetmap.de/wiki/Styles/Potlatch2).
-- **Access Restrictions Display**:
-  - Implemented display for restricted access (no, private, permissive) for tracks and paths with specific color coding and dash patterns.

-#### Fixed
-- **Text Overlapping Issues**:
-  - Corrected text offset issues to ensure clear and non-overlapping text displays for different path attributes.
-- **String Comparison Issues**:
-  - Addressed issues with string comparisons in the MapCSS `eval` function to ensure proper rendering based on tag values.
+- **Basic Road Styles:** Implemented basic styling for unclassified, residential, tertiary, and service roads.
+- **Waterway Styles:** Added basic styles for waterways.
+- **Route Relation Underlay:** Introduced visual underlays for bicycle and MTB route relations.
+- **Obstacle Styles:** Implemented basic visualization for obstacles like vegetation and mud.